 8.3.1 Accounting

-UGMS provides that except as associated with the general cost of government, the cost of establishing and maintaining accounting and other information systems is allowable.
-[See also UGMS Part II Attachment B, (1) and (24)] [Not addressed by OMB Circulars A-21, A-87 or A-122]
+The cost of establishing and maintaining accounting and other information systems is allowable.

+Reference: TWC

 8.3.2 Advertising and Public Relations Costs

-Except as specified below or as otherwise permitted by the cost principles established in OMB Circulars or UGMS, all and are unallowable.
+Except as specified below or as otherwise permitted by the cost principles established in Uniform Guidance and TxGMS (as applicable), all advertising costs and public relations costs are unallowable.
 See citations below for specific examples of allowable advertising and public relations costs.

 To the extent necessary to meet the requirements of the award, the only allowable advertising costs are those that are incurred solely for:

-the recruitment of personnel required for the performance by the organization of obligations arising under a federal award (see also Section 8.3.52, Recruiting Costs, in this manual);
+the recruitment of personnel required by the organization for the performance of obligations arising under a grant award (refer also Section 8.3.52, Recruiting Costs, in this manual);

-the procurement of goods and services for the performance of a sponsored agreement;
+the procurement of goods and services for the performance of a grant award;

-the disposal of scrap or surplus materials acquired in the performance of a sponsored agreement (unless all disposal costs are reimbursed based at a predetermined amount); and
+the disposal of scrap or surplus materials acquired in the performance of a grant award (unless disposal costs are reimbursed based at a predetermined amount); and

-other specific purposes necessary to meet the requirements of the sponsored agreement.
+program outreach and other specific purposes necessary to meet the requirements of the grant award.

 The only allowable public relations costs are:

-costs specifically required by sponsored awards;
+costs specifically required by the grant award;

-costs incurred to communicate with the public and press pertaining to specific activities or accomplishments which result from performance of the award (these costs are considered necessary as part of the outreach effort of the federal or state award) (for entities subject to UGMS, the costs are allowable only as a direct cost); or
+costs incurred to communicate with the public and press pertaining to specific activities or accomplishments which result from performance of the award (these costs are considered necessary as part of the outreach effort of the federal or state award); or

-costs of conducting general liaison with news media and government public relations officers, to the extent that such activities are limited to communication and liaison necessary to keep the public informed on matters of public concern, such as notices of federal or state contract/grant awards, financial matters, etc.
+costs of conducting general liaison with news media and government public relations officers, to the extent that such activities are limited to communication and liaison necessary to keep the public informed on matters of public concern, such as notices of funding opportunities, financial matters, etc.

-When incurred for more than one award or for both an award and other work of the organization, the advertising and public relations costs identified above are allowable only to the extent that the principles for and for are observed.
-[See also OMB Circular A-21 (J)(1); OMB Circular A-87 Attachment B, (1); OMB Circular A-122 Attachment B, (1); UGMS Part II Attachment B, (2)]
+When incurred for more than one award or for both an award and other work of the organization, the advertising and public relations costs identified above are allowable only to the extent that the principles for direct costs and for indirect costs are observed.

+Refer to the cited references for more information, including examples of unallowable advertising and public relations costs.

+Reference: 2 CFR § 200.421 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.3 Advisory Councils

-Costs incurred by advisory councils or committees are allowable as a direct cost where authorized by the , or as an where to federal or state awards.
-[OMB Circular A-21 (J)(2); OMB Circular A-87 Attachment B, (2); OMB Circular A-122 Attachment B, (2); UGMS Part II Attachment B, (3)]
+For federal awards, costs incurred by advisory councils or committees are unallowable unless authorized by statute, the federal awarding agency, or as an indirect cost where allocable to federal awards.
+For state awards that are subject to TxGMS, such costs are unallowable unless authorized by state law or executive order.

+Also refer to Section 8.3.26 General Costs of Government, in this manual.

+Reference: 2 CFR § 200.422 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.4 Alcoholic Beverages

 Costs of alcoholic beverages are unallowable.

-[OMB Circular A-21 (J)(3); OMB Circular A-87 Attachment B, (3); OMB Circular A-122 Attachment B, (3); UGMS Part II Attachment B, (4)]
+Reference: 2 CFR § 200.423 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.5 Alumni/ae Activities

-Costs incurred for, or in support of, alumni/ae activities and similar services are unallowable.
-[OMB Circular A-21 (J)(4); not addressed by OMB Circulars A-87 or A-122, or UGMS]
+Costs incurred by institutions of higher education for, or in support of, alumni/ae activities are unallowable.

+Reference: 2 CFR § 200.424 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.6 Audit and Related Services